mhkeller/layercake/src/content/guide/00-introduction.md

 See the [layercake-template](https://github.com/mhkeller/layercake-template) for the rollup config needed to compile LayerCake server-side.
 In short, it creates a JavaScript file, which then constructs the required HTML and CSS when executed.
 You have the option of also hydrating that markup with any additiona client-side JavaScript, or building it without any bundled JavaScript.

-You can also use LayerCake in Sapper (or similar dev environment) to create charts that work without JavaScript, which is how the server-side examples on this site work.
+You can also use LayerCake in Svelte Kit to create charts that work without JavaScript, which is how the server-side examples on this site work.
 Just set the [ssr](/guide#ssr) prop to `true`.
 Check out the examples on the [home page](/) for useful patterns using the [percentRange](/guide#percentrange) option, the [ScaledSvg](/guide#scaledsvg) component and other percentage-based components.

 ### How does LayerCake know what to set as a scale's domain and range?